learn-co-curriculum/dsc-project-template/README.md

 ![bluebrint2](images_and_code/blueprint.png)

 A blueprint provides guidance and structure before something in created.
-This repoistory provides similar sturcture and guidance for your first data science project.
-How analysis is structured is will provide the foundation for your work.
-This guidance also alllows to students to focus on the _foundational skills_ what will be built upon lter in the course.
+This repository provides similar sturcture and guidance for your first data science project.
+How your analysis is structured will provide the foundation for your work.
+This guidance also allows you to focus on the _foundational skills_ what will be built upon later in the course.

-Student repositories are  useful in the job search, as employers can see the qualitiy of student work _before_ the interview.
-To set students up for success, the module 1 project is expected to mirror the structure of this repository.
-All content is in draft form, to guide students in creating project repositories.
-Repository structure will mature further with later projects.
+Your repository will be useful in the job search, as employers will look at them to see the qualitiy of student work _before_ the interview.
+To set you up for success, your Module 1 project can use the structure of this repository.
+All content is in draft form, to guide you in creating your project repository.
+You can build on this structure further with later projects.

 This repo contains:
 - TEMPLATE_README: An example of a Readme for your project